 Program Planning and Management: serve as the day-to-day director of the OCECD including staff supervision, oversight of all programs; work with the Director in developing a strategic plan and priority programs.

-Represent the UCCCC with respect to outreach activities: establish and maintain contact with a wide range of external organizations (e.g., academic, advocacy, professional, community) invested in community education, outreach and community research on both a local and national level.
+Represent the UCCCC with respect to outreach activities: establish and maintain contact with a wide range of external organizations (e.g., academic, advocacy, professional, community) invested in community engagement outreach and community research on both a local and national level.